firebolt55439/Diep.io-Protocol/chrome_ext/README.md

 project first).

 # How To Use
-_Instructions on usage and more information are available on the wiki page titled "Chrome Extension"._
+_Instructions on usage and more are available on the wiki page titled "Chrome Extension"._